-To distribute a solution on AppExchange, it must pass our comprehensive security review.
+To distribute a managed package, Salesforce Platform API solution, or Marketing Cloud API solution on AppExchange, it must pass our security review.
 Use the security review submission interface in the Salesforce Partner Community to manage your reviews.
 Submit your solution for an initial review.
 Resubmit a solution you revised to correct security issues detected in a previous review.
 Pay security review and AppExchange listing fees.